slowave-ai/slowave/README.md

 Contributions are welcome, especially in:

+- installation and setup quality
 - client integrations
-- recall quality improvements
-- evaluation datasets
 - performance optimization

 See [CONTRIBUTING.md](./CONTRIBUTING.md) before submitting a pull request.